 - We will be giving volunteers malaria by intravenous injection of a small amount of malariainfected blood. - This source or "bank" of blood is being used for the first time in this study.
-The blood has been thoroughly screened for other infections but a theoretical risk of infection (other than malaria) can never be completely excluded. - All volunteers will likely develop malaria and need to stay in the Oxford area for up to three weeks after infection for safety. - After being given malaria volunteers will be required to remain in Oxford and attend clinic in Oxford twice daily for up to three weeks.
+The blood has been thoroughly screened and tested negative for other infections but a theoretical risk of infection (other than malaria) can never be completely excluded. - All volunteers will likely develop malaria and need to stay in the Oxford area for up to four weeks after infection for safety. - After being given malaria, volunteers will be required to remain in Oxford and attend clinic in Oxford up to twice daily for up to four weeks.
 A blood test will be done at each of these visits.
-Further follow-up visits will take place until three months after each challenge.
+Further occasional follow-up visits will take place until 96 days after each challenge.